Uniform Deconvolution for Poisson Point Processes: Simulation study and numerical tuning

-Then our selection procedure for the smoothing parameter $h$ is based on the two-step method described in Section \ref{sec:estim}.
+Our selection procedure for parameter $h$ is based on the two-step method described in Section \ref{sec:estim}.
 Using this procedure in practice requires to tune the value of the hyper-parameter $\eta$ that is part of the penalty $c (\eta)$:

 with $K$ the Epanechnikov kernel in our simulations.
 This penalty is at the core of the two-step method that consists in computing:

 followed by